 If an authorised person amends or renews a licence, the licensee must, if required by an authorised person, produce the licence document to the authorised person for amendment within the period specified by the authorised person.

+Dated \

-Dated The Common Seal of the Shire of Nar presence of - rogin was affixed by authority of a resolution of Council in the
+The Common Seal of the Shire of Narrogin was affixed by authority of a resolution of Council in the presence of -

 L.N.
 BALLARD, President

 D.R.
 STEWART, Chief Executive Officer